 By the way, as must be clear by now, good use emphatically doesn't mean a series of correct positions or a set way of doing things.
 Good use of the body involves letting the body's natural organising mechanisms organise us.

 In another context, non-doing is well known outside the Alexander Technique.
 It’s called ‘being in the zone’ by sportspeople.
 Musicians, actors, dancers and many others recognise its qualities: that state in which we have the greatest availability of our personal resources and the ability to act from a lucid, calm and focused space inside us, where things just flow without any direct intervention on our part (Timothy Gallwey, cited above, examines this in detail).
+The Chinese concept of wu wei in Tai Chi Chuan and Qi Gong is an almost exact equivalent of non-doing.
 The Alexander Technique helps us to find this harmony in our ordinary everyday life.
 Non-doing is also part of various spiritual approaches.

 Finally we come to the thing that ties everything else together.
 Over millions of years our body has evolved patterns of neuromuscular and sensory behaviour guaranteed to optimize our ‘being in the world': the mechanisms of well-being.
 Of these patterns one in particular is absolutely paramount: optimum working of the whole organism depends on the way the body organises the dynamic relationship between the head and the neck(2) (more precisely, at the atlanto-occipital joint where there is a small movement possible, which must be kept available) and the head and neck in relation to the rest of the body(3).
 This relationship determines how everything else behaves in all areas of our functioning.
 That's why Alexander called it the Primary Control.
 It means that if I want to do anything: sit in a chair, brush my teeth, play the violin, throw the discus, work at the computer or just be, my head-neck-body relationship is the vital factor that will determine the quality of all my doing (and being) – stiff, tense, collapsed, awkward and finding it difficult; or free, flexible, tonic, graceful and easy.